 Once your cluster is ready, a little green light will show on the Kubernetes Dashboard and the Kubernetes Dashboard button should be available.
 Click it.

 If your cluster is up-and-running, you should see three green circles and a bunch of green Daemon Sets.
 Congratulations, you’re up and running with a Kubernetes Cluster.
 It’s that easy.

-Now that we've got a cluster up and running, we'll be getting into setting up our Ingress Controllers with plain ol' HTTP so we can access workloads!
-Head over to Part 2 to get started on setting up Ingress.
+Now that we’ve got a cluster up and running, we’ll be getting into setting up our Ingress Controllers with plain ol’ HTTP so we can access workloads!
+For more information on the series, please visit the Let’s Embark! page.